-BepiColombo is one of ESA's cornerstone missions in cooperation with Japan and will provide the most complete exploration of Mercury to date.
-The mission will consist of two separate spacecraft that will orbit the planet.
-ESA is building one of the main spacecraft, the Mercury Planetary Orbiter (MPO), and the Japanese space agency JAXA will contribute the other, the Mercury Magnetospheric Orbiter (MMO).
-BepiColombo will help to reveal information on the composition and history of Mercury, as well as general information on the formation of the rocky planets, including the Earth. (click here for more information on BepiClombo)
+BepiColombo is one of the cornerstone missions of the European Space Agency (ESA), in cooperation with Japan, and will provide the most complete exploration of Mercury to date.
+The mission consists of two separate spacecraft that will orbit the planet.
+The ESA is building one of the main spacecraft, the Mercury Planetary Orbiter (MPO), and the Japanese space agency JAXA contributes the other, the Mercury Magnetospheric Orbiter (MMO).
+BepiColombo will help to reveal information on the composition and history of Mercury, as well as general information on the formation of the rocky planets, including the Earth.
+Click here for more information on BepiClombo.

 University of Leicester Involvement

 Professor G.W Fraser was the original Principal Investigator for the Mercury Imaging X-ray Spectrometer (MIXS).
 His death in March 2014 is a major loss to the program, but work on the instrument he cared so much about, continues.
-George's successor in the MIXS Principal Investigator role will be announced here shortly.
+George's successor in the MIXS Principal Investigator role is Professor Emma Bunce.

 Our roles include: